Nguyễn dynasty: Overview

 In Vietnamese historiography, the independent period is referred to as the Nhà Nguyễn thời độc lập period.
 During this period the Nguyễn dynasty's territories comprised the present-day territories of Vietnam and parts of modern Cambodia and Laos, bordering Siam to the west and Manchu Qing dynasty to the north.
 The ruling Nguyễn emperors established and ran the first well-defined imperial administrative and bureaucratic system of Vietnam and annexed Cambodia and Champa into its territories in the 1830s.
 Together with Chakri Siam and Konbaung Burma, it was one among three major Southeast Asian powers at the time.
 The emperor Gia Long was relatively friendly toward Western powers and Christianity.
-After his reign that of Minh Mạng brought a new approach, he ruled for 21 years from 1820 to 1841, as a conservative and Confucian ruler; introducing a policy of isolationism which kept the country from the rest of the world for nearly 40 years until the French invasion in 1858.
+After his reign of Minh Mạng brought a new approach, he ruled for 21 years from 1820 to 1841, as a conservative and Confucian ruler; introducing a policy of isolationism which kept the country from the rest of the world for nearly 40 years until the French invasion in 1858.
 Minh Mạng tightened control over Catholicism, Muslim, and ethnic minorities, resulting in more than two hundred rebellions across the country during his twenty-one-year reign.
 He also further expanded Vietnamese imperialism in modern-day Laos and Cambodia.

 Minh Mạng's successors, Thiệu Trị (r.
 1841–1847) and Tự Đức (r.
 1847–1883) would be assailed by serious problems that ultimately decimated the Vietnamese state.
 In the late 1840s, Vietnam was struck by the global cholera pandemic that killed roughly 8% of the country's population, while the countries isolationist policies damaged the economy.
 France and Spain declared war on Vietnam in September 1858.
 Faced with these industrialised powers, the hermit Nguyễn dynasty and its military crumbled, the alliance capturing Saigon in early 1859.
 A series of unequal treaties followed with first the 1862 Treaty of Saigon, and then the 1863 Treaty of Huế which gave France access to Vietnamese ports and increased control of its foreign affairs.
 The Treaty of Saigon (1874) concluded the French annexation of Cochinchina that had begun in 1862.

 The last independent Nguyễn emperor of note was Tự Đức.
-Upon his death a succession crisis followed, as the regent Tôn Thất Thuyết orchestrated the murders of three emperors in a year.
+Upon his death, a succession crisis followed, as the regent Tôn Thất Thuyết orchestrated the murders of three emperors in a year.
 This presented an opportunity to the French.
 The Huế court was forced to sign the Harmand Convention in September 1883, which formalised the handover of Tonkin to the French administration.
 After the Treaty of Patenôtre was signed in 1884, France finished its annexation and partitioning of Vietnam into three constituent protectorates of French Indochina, and turned the Nguyễn into a vassal monarchy.
-Finally, the Treaty of Tientsin (1885) between the Chinese Empire and the French Republic was signed on 9 June 1885 recognising French dominion over Vietnam.
+Finally, the Treaty of Tientsin (1885) between the Chinese Empire and the French Republic was signed on 9 June 1885 recognizing French dominion over Vietnam.
 All emperors after Đồng Khánh were chosen by the French, and only ruled symbolically.